PX4/PX4-user_guide/en/hardware/porting_guide_config.md

-# PX4 Board Porting Guide configuration
+# PX4 Board Configuration (Kconfig)

-The PX4 Autopilot firmware can be configured at build time to adapt them for specialized applications (fixedwing, multicopter, rover or more), to enable new and experimental features such as RTPS or UAVCANv1 or to save flash & ram usage by disabling some drivers and subsystems.
-This configuration is handled through Kconfig, which is the same [configuration system used by NuttX](https://docs.px4.io/master/en/hardware/porting_guide_nuttx.html#nuttx-menuconfig-setup) .
+The PX4 Autopilot firmware can be configured at build time to adapt it for specialized applications (fixedwing, multicopter, rover or more), to enable new and experimental features (such as RTPS or UAVCANv1) or to save flash & RAM usage by disabling some drivers and subsystems.
+This configuration is handled through *Kconfig*, which is the same [configuration system used by NuttX](../hardware/porting_guide_nuttx.md#nuttx-menuconfig-setup).

-The configuration options (often reffered as symbols by the kconfig language) are defined in `Kconfig` files under the src directory.
+The configuration options (often referred as "symbols" by the *kconfig* language) are defined in `Kconfig` files under the **/src** directory.

-## PX4 Kconfig symbol naming convention
+## PX4 Kconfig Symbol Naming Convention

+By convention, symbols for modules/drivers are named based on the module folder path.
-The symbol itself follows the naming convention of the path of module/driver for example the ADC driver at `src/drivers/adc/board_adc` symbol must be defined as `DRIVERS_ADC_BOARD_ADC`.
-Symbols for driver/module specific options should omit the path, use the name of the module and depend on the symbol  for example
+For example, the symbol for the ADC driver at `src/drivers/adc/board_adc` must be named `DRIVERS_ADC_BOARD_ADC`.

+Symbols for driver/module specific options should omit the path, use the name of the module, and depend on the symbol.
+For example:

 ```
 menuconfig DRIVERS_UAVCAN_V1